munificent/finch/doc/markdown/expressions.markdown

 ## Variables

 Variable names in Finch are more flexible than in most other languages.
-They must start with a letter or an underscore, but pretty much everything is fair game after that.
+They must contain a letter or an underscore somewhere in the name, but pretty much everything else is fair game.
 All of these are valid variable names:

     :::finch
     foo
     Bar
-    this2
-    andPunctuation@#$%^&*-_=+<>/?!
+    best-friends4eva
+    _
+    <<HO!HO!HO!>>
+    lotsOfPunctuation@#$%^&*-_=+<>/?!

 There are three kinds of variables in Finch: global, local, and object.
-Global variables start with a capital letter.
-Local variables start with a lowercase letter, and object variables start with an underscore:
+If the first letter is capital, it's a global variable.
+If lowercase, it's local.
+If it's an underscore, it's an object variable.
+Any leading punctuation is ignored:

     :::finch
     Global
     local
     _object
+    $#$*AlsoGlobal

 ## Messages